yuhsuan19/Portto/README.md

 # Portto
 ## Installation
   * `pod init`
-  *  open the .xcworkspace file
+  *  Open the .xcworkspace file
   *  Run the app
 ## Design Pattern
   * MVVM (use closure to implement data binding)